giorgospan/CDR-Management-System/README.md

   1. `make`
   2. `./build/werhauz -o operations-file -h1 Hashtable1NumOfEntries -h2 Hashtable2NumOfEntries -s bucket_size -c config-file`

-* operations-file: input file containing the operation to be applied on the structures (insert,delete,find e.t.c).
+* `operations-file`: input file containing the operation to be applied on the structures (insert,delete,find e.t.c).
 Such operations can be inserted manually too via the prompt.

-* Hashtable1NumOfEntries: number of entries for callers' hashtable
+* `Hashtable1NumOfEntries`: number of entries for callers' hashtable

-* Hashtable2NumOfEntries: number of entries for callees' hashtable
+* `Hashtable2NumOfEntries`: number of entries for callees' hashtable

-* bucket_size: bucket size in bytes
+* `bucket_size`: bucket size in bytes

-* config-file: optional file used for configuring the application.
+* `config-file`: optional file used for configuring the application.
 You can see an explanation [here](./input_files/explanation.txt)

  *Options can be given in any order.*